George Dunton Widener: Personal life

-After Widener and his son's death aboard the Titanic, a memorial service was held at St. Paul's Episcopal Church in Elkins Park, Pennsylvania, where stained glass windows were dedicated in their memory.
+After Widener and Harry's deaths aboard the Titanic, a memorial service was held at St. Paul's Episcopal Church in Elkins Park, Pennsylvania, where stained glass windows were dedicated in their memory.

 Descendants

-He was the maternal grandfather of Fitz Eugene Dixon Jr. (1923–2006).
-Dixon, who lived in Philadelphia, owned the Philadelphia 76ers and was a part owner of the Eagles, the Phillies and the Flyers.
+Widener was the maternal grandfather of Fitz Eugene Dixon Jr. (1923–2006).
+Dixon, who lived in Philadelphia, owned the Philadelphia 76ers and was a part owner of the Eagles, Phillies, and Flyers.

 Residence

 Widener had commissioned Horace Trumbauer to design and oversee construction of Miramar, a 30000 sqft French neoclassical-style mansion bordering Bellevue Avenue on Aquidneck Island at Newport, Rhode Island.
 Intended as a summer home, it was still in the design stage at the time of his death.